Teen & Adult Classes

 A Learning Space for the Bay Area and Beyond

 Due to the huge success of our virtual classes, Cal Shakes is proud to offer an expanded series of online and socially distanced classes for teens and adults looking to learn from some of Cal Shakes’ most beloved artists.

-In-person adult classes have finished for the 2021 season.
-Stay tuned for more classes in the spring of 2022 and check out Cal Shakes Online for ongoing virtual programming.
+In-person adult classes have finished for the 2022 season.
+Stay tuned for more classes in Spring 2023 and check out Cal Shakes Online for ongoing virtual programming.

-Classes start January 25—sign up now!
+Classes are back this year – join now!
 Consider how Shakespeare’s masterpieces invite us to explore ambition, justice, betrayal, greed, loneliness, and abandonment, as well as issues that are urgently relevant today: climate change, global poverty, the political and personal effects of power, the capacity of life itself to offer miracles and second chances.
 Join Resident Dramaturg Philippa Kelly for this popular lecture series!

 Structural Design for the Stage

 Cal Shakes’ Technical Director Steven Schmidt is offering a three-part foundational course on how to approach structural challenges in theater.
 Designed for all technical staff —from seasoned technical directors to emerging technicians—the class seeks to provide an understanding of why “sets stand up” in order to safely meet the increasingly complex and challenging scenic designs of today’s industry.
 If you’re interested and would like to stay updated on future sessions, please fill out this form.